abc-research/cook2020/_pages/learn.md

 ## Evaluation
 Submissions will be evaluated by the average of the accuracy of macro activity classification (ma) and the average accuracy of micro-activity classification (mi).
 That is (ma+mi)/2.

 The average accuracy of micro-activity classification is based on the multi-label accuracy formula.
-The accuracy of one sample is given by the number of correct labels predicted divided by the number of total labels predicted.
+The accuracy of one sample is given by the number of correct labels predicted divided by the number of total true and predicted labels (cardinality of the union).

 ## Prizes